-11. Doing multiple parks in one day is almost a non-starter
+11. Doing multiple parks in one day is almost impossible

 While planning our trip, I naively thought that we might be able to do two parks in one day by arriving right at opening time and using Fastpasses.
 Boy was I wrong.